Shipwreck Adventure lectures for clubs, museums, clubs or groups

 "The lost New Jersey shipwreck Great Isaac tug and a historic connection with D Day"

 Explore the wreck of the V-4 tug Great Isaac and hear the historic connection which marked the great invasion of Normandy.
 Other historic New Jersey shipwrecks reveal their fateful connections with the wars off our shore.

-Start with the search for the lost tanker "British Freedom" and decades of wreck searching has led to solve many mysteries.
-Reunite families with their forefathers history and help them pay tribute to these great heroes that lost their lives at sea insuring our freedom.
+Decades of wreck searching has led to solve many mysteries.
+Reunited families with their forefather's history and helped them pay tribute to these great heroes that lost their lives at sea insuring our freedom.
 Hard work and the inspiration of history enabled discovery and closure for many families affected by these great tragedies.
 Their perilous stories need to be heard so that we as Americans can appreciate their dedication and sacrifices.

 A tribute to the lost sailors of our coast.
-Hear the tales of the sailors and fishermen who survived unthinkable hardships and of those whom perished, yet were never forgotten by their loved ones.
+Hear the tales of the sailors and fishermen who survived unthinkable hardships and of those who perished yet were never forgotten by their loved ones.
 Their stories are revealed by the sea itself.

 New Jersey, North Atlantic Shipwreck diving.